c-oreills/kettle/readme.md

 From this web interface you can create, run and monitor rollouts.

 Click on new and you will be taken to a form for your rollout.
 Since we didn't specify any configuration options, the form will be empty.
-Click finalise.
+Click Finalise.

 You should now see a Rollout with a single task, Delay for 15 seconds.
-Click on run.
+Click on Run.

 The rollout will start and you will see a countdown as the delay ticks away.